mparchment/salsabil-io/src/content/blog/hadith.md

 - *Su'alat Abi Bakr al-Athram li-Ahmad b.
 Hanbal* by Abu Bakr al-Athram
 - *Su'alat Abi 'Ubayd al-Ajurri li-Abi Dawud* by Abu Bakr al-Ajurri

 Doing this will allow one gain more familiarity with the language used by the muhaddithin to describe narrators.
+At this stage, one should begin analyzing chains of transmission independently.
+Each chain needs to be analyzed individually and in context, understanding the approach of the early hadith masters.
+Continue referring to al-Mizzi's *Tahdhib al-Kamal* and al-Dhahabi's *Mizan al-I'tidal* for this purpose.
+One should be very careful in grading hadith and should strive to understand rather than innovate.
+The final word on a narrator is with the master critics: Yahya b.
+Ma'in, Ahmad b.
+Hanbal, and Al-Bukhari.

 - *Madkhal ila 'Ilm al-'Ilal* by Hatim al-’Awni